PeterAAyala/CS109aFinalProject/MatrixFactorization.md

 ```

+### Validating to determing the regularization parameter

-### we have an extremely small set to expedite the process of validating
+We cut down on our valid set, keeping ~300 data points, in order to expedite the process of validation.